wxMaxima-developers/wxmaxima/README.md

     make allmo
     checkinstall -D make install

-On ubuntu or debian the build prerequisites can be installed by doing a
+On Ubuntu or Debian the build prerequisites can be installed by doing a

     sudo apt-get install build-essential libwxbase3.0-dev libwxgtk3.0-dev autoconf imagemagick ibus-gtk ibus-gtk3 checkinstall gettext